 - Coronary artery damage.
-Your coronary artery may be torn or ruptured (dissected) during the procedure.
+The coronary artery may be torn or ruptured during the procedure.
 These complications may require emergency bypass surgery.

 - Stroke.
 During angioplasty, a stroke can occur if plaques break loose when the catheters are being threaded through the aorta.
 Blood clots also can form in catheters and travel to the brain if they break loose.
-A stroke is an extremely rare complication of coronary angioplasty, and blood thinners are used during the procedure to reduce the risk.
+A stroke is an extremely rare complication of coronary angioplasty.
+Blood thinners are used during the procedure to reduce the risk.